Hydevs-Corp/archi/README.md

 - 🏗️ **Architecture Analysis**: Provides detailed architectural recommendations
 - ⚙️ **Modern CLI**: Built with Cobra for intuitive command structure
 - 🔧 **Flexible Config**: YAML/JSON configuration with environment variable support

+## Roadmap

+Here are some of the features and improvements planned for future releases:

+- **Architecture Generation**: Offer the possibility to create a recommended folder architecture on the filesystem.
+- **Multi-AI Provider Support**: Add a way to use other AI providers beyond the current default (e.g., OpenAI, Anthropic).
+- **Enhanced Visualization**: Generate interactive diagrams (e.g., using D3.js or Mermaid.js) of the folder structure and dependencies.
+- **Cost Estimation Improvements**: Refine cost and time estimations based on file types and token counts.

 ## Prerequisites